 Admissions at other times – In Year Admissions

-You can make a request for admission after the normal round of admissions – after 31 August – using the Devon Common Application Form: the D-CAF.
-Where a child moves into the area and you as the parent have a single preference for a place here, where your child is not the subject of a Statement of Special Educational Need, has not been Permanently Excluded from a school, where there is no parental dispute regarding admissions and where there is a confirmed vacancy in the relevant year group, we may ask you to complete a D-CAF6 instead of a D-CAF.
+You can make a request for admission after the normal round of admissions – after 31 August 2015 – using the Devon Common Application Form: the D-CAF.
+Where a child moves into the area and you as the parent have a single preference for a place here, where your child is not the subject of an Education, Health and Care Plan or Statement of Special Educational Need, has not been Permanently Excluded from a school, where there is no parental dispute regarding admissions and where there is a confirmed vacancy in the relevant year group, we may ask you to complete a D-CAF6 instead of a D-CAF.
 This allows for your child to start at Appledore as soon as possible.
 A formal offer letter will then follow from the School Admissions Team.
-All In-Year admissions to the School will be made in line with Devon’s In-Year Co-ordinated Admissions Scheme .
+All In-Year admissions to the School will be made in line with Devon’s In-Year Co-ordinated Admissions Scheme 2015-16.

 Copies of the D-CAF are available at www.devon.gov.uk/admissions or by calling 0845 155 1019.